Blimster/ts_interop/README.md

 ## TODO

-- `WithType` trait for `TsNode`
+- Merge types in dependencies into lib types
-- Refactor mappers to use `WithTypeArguments` and `WithTypeParameters`
+- Support for constructor
-- Refactor mappers to interfaces/classes to support callbacks
+- Call Signatures
-- Notify mappers about changes in the `TsNode` tree
+- Add docs at many types